 - Be open to new ideas and guidance

 The worst mistake you can make is believing that you know it all, and there’s nothing to learn.
 Doing business will teach you a lot of things on a daily basis, so always have an open mind.
 Make your business plan as flexible as possible to accommodate new changes and trends.
+Don’t be afraid to embrace newer modes of business like startup seed funding to finance your business or artificial intelligence tools to run your customer service.
 Most businesses fail when they are not open enough to change with the times.
 Remember what happened to Motorola?
 Secondly, it would be of great help to get yourself a small business mentor.
 Doing this will help you avoid certain minor but costly mistakes that most small business owners make.
 A business mentor will help guide you and even create the right connections for you.
 Everyone needs a helping hand.

 - Take care of yourself